formulae-org/package-time-js/README.md

 * Formatting a time expression (as a string)
     * In the current or given locale
     * In the current or given timezone
+* Conversion from/to an integer number (the Epoch)